haileymgibbs/childcare-desert-analysis/Deserts x County/ReadMe.md

 **Files in This Folder**
 childcare_desert_analysis.Rmd | R Markdown file containing the full analysis: county aggregation, CT planning region fix, national summary statistics, and the interactive leaflet map |
 ccd_by_counties.csv | Output table with desert estimates for every county and CT planning region |
-cap_ccaccess_2025_revised_02282026.csv` | Source data from the Center for American Progress (CCD full file) |
+County Map Interactive | HTML drafted map of county level estimates |

 ## ⚠️ Large File Notice
 joined_rural.csv exceeds GitHub's file size limit and is **not included in this repository**.
-It is on file with the author.
+It is on file with the author. childcare_data is proprietary and is on file with the author.

 **Data Source**

 Center for American Progress — *Child Care Access Dataset*, 2025 revision (February 2026).
-This file also exceeds GitHub's size limit and is linked in the ReadMe in #main.
-Each row in the source data represents approximately 10 children.
-Desert status is determined at the point level and then aggregated to the county or planning region level.